SaadBenn/Go2Fit/Architecture.md

 ## Source Code

 In the presentation layer, we have 3 main files.

-The first is called `TrackProgressUI`.
+The first is called TrackProgressUI.
 This class deals with presenting current progress to a user by showing them a progress bar, steps taken, calories burned and distance.
-This class makes use of the `ProgressManager class` for to query the database for a users current progress, the `UserManager class` to get the current users information, and the `TrackProgressService class` to do calculations.The second is called `ChallengesFragment`.
+This class makes use of the ProgressManager class for to query the database for a users current progress, the UserManager class to get the current users information, and the TrackProgressService class to do calculations.

+The second is called ChallengesFragment.
 This class presents to the user a list of currently available challenges, as well as an option for the user to create new challenge.
-If a user clicks on a challenge in the list, and new page is opened (the file is CurrentChallenge) where they can then start the challenge, which then starts the `TrackProgessUI` page.
-If a user clicks on the `Create Challenge` button, a modal window is opened where they can specify the challenge, and see it added to the list.
-This class makes use of the `ChallengesManager class` in order to add and get the current challenges in the database, and the `ChallengesService class` in order to perform verification.The third class is called `SetGoalsUI`, which allows a user to set a specific goal the want to achieve.
-It makes use of the `SetGoalManager class` which adds the goal to the stub database.
+If a user clicks on a challenge in the list, and new page is opened (the file is CurrentChallenge) where they can then start the challenge, which then starts the TrackProgessUI page.
+If a user clicks on the Create Challenge button, a modal window is opened where they can specify the challenge, and see it added to the list.
+This class makes use of the ChallengesManager class in order to add and get the current challenges in the database, and the ChallengesService class in order to perform verification.

+The third class is called SetGoalsUI, which allows a user to set a specific goal the want to achieve.
+It makes use of the SetGoalManager class which adds the goal to the stub database.
 Our persistence layer has 4 stub databases and 4 database interfaces.
-The stub databases are `ChallengePersistenceStub` which stores all available challenges, `SetGoalPersistenceStub` which stores the goals for a user, `TrackProgressPersistenceStub` which tracks the progress for a users current challenge, and `UserPersistenceStub` which stores users.
+The stub databases are ChallengePersistenceStub which stores all available challenges, SetGoalPersistenceStub which stores the goals for a user, TrackProgressPersistenceStub which tracks the progress for a users current challenge, and UserPersistenceStub which stores users.
 Each has a respective interface.